-- Planning: How do the Strategic Forward Plans direct the Daily Plans? - Learning & Teaching: What's going well and what are the challenges which need to be addressed? - o Curriculum - o Methodology - o Resources - Assessment: What progress are children making, how is this being recorded and how will next steps be achieved?
+- Planning: How do the Strategic Forward Plans direct the Daily Plans? - Learning & Teaching: What's going well and what are the challenges which need to be addressed? - o Curriculum - Methodology - Resources - Assessment: What progress are children making, how is this being recorded and how will next steps be achieved?